Edmonton councillor to use $44K in taxpayers' money for MBA degree | CBC News

 The first-term councillor said he's paying 35 per cent of the tuition — about $23,000 — and using his ward budget to cover the rest — about $44,000.

-"I do understand that the tuition could be concerning to some people," he said.
+"I do understand that the tuition could be concerning to some people," Dziadyk said.
 "It's an expensive degree."

-Dziadyk noted that the ward budget is intended to help a councillor perform their duties.
+Dziadyk said that the ward budget is intended to help a councillor perform his or her duties.

 "It allows me with more confidence and new lenses to critique city decisions with a business perspective," he said.
 "I'm confident that we'll be saving the city money overall."